purescript/purescript/INSTALL.md

 Error: EACCES: permission denied
 ```

 The best solution is to install [Node.js and npm via a node version manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm).
 This error is due to permissions issues when installing packages globally.
-You can read more about [this error here](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+You can read more about this error in npm's guide to [resolving EACCES permissions errors when installing packages globally](https://docs.npmjs.com/getting-started/fixing-npm-permissions).